ZedDeeCee/ZedDeeCee.github.io/_posts/2023-09-06-reading-scourge-between-the-stars.md

 Why would she hate Otto calling Watson 'her'?
 Later on, she enjoys making Otto scowl.
 Why?
 Without any insight into Jacklyn's thought process, I can only conclude that she is equivalent to an internet troll who enjoys getting a rise out of other people.

 The book doesn't get any better for me from this point on.
-It's like it was written like a movie; Jackyln *does* this and Jacklyn *does* that.
+It's like it was written like a movie; Jacklyn *does* this and Jacklyn *does* that.
 But books aren't movies and the author ignores the biggest strength of books, which is the ability to lay bare the inner workings of a character.
 I gave the book ★✰✰✰✰ on Goodreads because this book was written in this distant way that made it impossible for me to get into the character's head and see this literary world through their eyes.

 There are 101 ★★★★★ reviews, 227 ★★★★✰, 152 ★★★✰✰, 52 ★★✰✰✰ and 7 ★✰✰✰✰ as of when this was written.
 This means that ★✰✰✰✰ make up 1.3% of all reviews, ★★✰✰✰ 9.6%, ★★★✰✰ 28.2%, ★★★★✰ 42.1% and ★★★★★ 18.7%.
-This is similar but not the same as the distribution of ratings.

 Meanwhile, the ★★★★✰ and ★★★★★ reviews are gushing about how they love the Jacklyn character.
 What is going on?
 What is there to love?
-Are they projecting their own character motivations and thoughts onto a series of actions that Jackyln did?
+Are they projecting their own character motivations and thoughts onto a series of actions that Jacklyn did?
 How are they doing this?
 Is this what is meant by "reading between the lines"?

 All I can say is that if your reading style is similar to mine, you probably won't enjoy this.